Red Flax: Growing and Care Guide Essentials

 - Scatter seeds on the soil’s surface around six inches from one another.
 Press them gently into the soil without covering completely.

-- Water the area, and be sure to keep it moist for a few weeks until seeds begin to germinate.
+- Water the area and keep it moist for a few weeks until seeds begin to germinate.

-- If transplanting, do so before these new plants have fully developed root systems.
+- If transplanting, do so before these new plants fully develop root systems.

 Light Preferences